Last Updated: June 28, 2023

-This is a deep-dive on the borderlands — a look at the people, the flora and fauna, the economics and more.
-What you’ll find is that the border is not a line in the sand militarized by unaccountable agents and deadly and dangerous walls.
+This is a deep-dive on the borderlands — a look at the people, the flora and fauna.

-What we hope you’ll find is that we’re a region of diverse and welcoming people, vibrant culture and a deep binational lifestyle.
-Our region is a treasure to behold and explore, and an opportunity for the rest of our country to see us for who we are.
+What we hope you’ll find is that we’re a region of diverse and welcoming people, vibrant cultures, binational lifestyle, and abundant biodiversity.
+Our region is a treasure to behold and explore.
+Here we present an opportunity for the rest of our country to see us for who we are.

 U.S. BORDER DEMOGRAPHICS: Vibrant, diverse and binational

 The communities that make up the southern border region are growing.
-The overall population of the southern border region has grown 4.5% points since 2012, slightly faster than the U.S. average of 4.2%.
+The overall population of the southern border region has grown 3.3% points since 2012.

 A vast majority of people living in the border region are people of color.
-Half (50%) are Hispanic or Latinx, 4% are black, one-in-ten (10%) identify as Asian American or Pacific Islander, among others.
-One-third (33%) of the population is white, compared to the U.S. average of 62%.
+Half (50%) are Hispanic or Latinx, 4% are Black, one-in-ten (10%) identify as Asian American or Pacific Islander, among others.
+One-third (33%) of the population is white, compared to the U.S. average of 60%.